-Recently, City Theatre chose Ty as the inaugural recipient of a commission from the Kemp Powers Commission Fund for Black Playwrights.
-Asolo Repertory Theatre awarded Ty its first Ground Floor Playwright Commission to pursue a work he’s developing, inspired by Black writer and activist James Baldwin.
-He was commissioned by The Hansberry Project to develop new works for The Drinking Gourd: Black Writers at Work.
-This is a multi-year project aiming to develop a coalition of five Black theaters with shared goals to commission, develop, and premiere works by Black artists at theaters across the country.
+Recently, they were selected as the inaugural recipient of a commission from the Kemp Powers Commission Fund for Black Playwrights 2020 through City Theatre.
+Asolo Repertory Theatre, in Sarasota, awarded Ty its first Ground Floor Playwright Commission to pursue a new work they’re developing inspired by Black gay writer and activist James Baldwin.
+And they were commissioned by The Hansberry Project 2021 to develop new works for The Drinking Gourd: Black Writers at Work.
+This multi-year project aims to develop a coalition of five Black theatres with shared goals to commission, develop, and premiere works by Black artists at theatres across the country.

 Ty’s work focuses on telling stories that are not damaging to the identity, existence and bodies of Black people, but rather are empowering, unapologetic and radical in nature.